About Alen N. Cohen, MD, FACS, FARS

-Dr. Cohen understands the importance of combining function and cosmesis in the surgical management of patients with various head and neck disorders, including tumors of the head and neck region such as parotid tumors.
+Dr. Cohen understands the importance of combining function and cosmesis in the surgical management of patients with various head and neck disorders, including tumors of the head and neck region.
 He also treats a multitude of patients with snoring and sleep apnea and performs various procedures, including in-office procedures, to treat these patients.

-He is board certified by the American Board of Otolaryngology/Head and Neck Surgery and is a Fellow of the American College of Surgeons as well as the American Rhinologic Society.
+He is board certified by the American Board of Otolaryngology/Head and Neck Surgery and is a Fellow of the American College of Surgeons as well as a Fellow of the American Rhinologic Society.
 He also maintains a full membership in the American Board of Facial Plastic and Reconstructive Surgery.

 Dr. Cohen has extensively published in the field and is one of a select number of surgeons in the country who is at the forefront of his field.
 He continues to maintain a clinical professorship at UCLA where he is actively engaged in teaching surgical residents and medical students.